What's Worth It

 Archaic and moody spaces lead to the freshest and brightest bedrooms and suites, these two distinct halves piecing together the Grand Bohemian Hotel.
 Inspired by a bygone era of glamor and pizzazz, the Tudor-style 2007 build seamlessly brings modern tastes to vintage touches at Asheville’s center, just outside the Pisgah National Forest and a mere stone throw from the historic Biltmore Estate.
 In your room, a calming palette of robin’s egg blues and caramels, sink back onto plush bedding beneath milky lighting, or refresh with a massage for two at the Poseidon Spa downstairs.
 Spend an afternoon perusing local and international art in the gallery or admiring the ballroom’s Swarovski chandeliers before enjoying the Red Stag Grill’s fine American fare—followed by a nightcap of Kessler in the Black Forest Wine Room.

 The Nordic island nation of Iceland, known as the land of fire and ice, is reputed for its dramatic landscapes, extraordinary natural wonders, and remarkable adventures.
-Through bubbling geysers, over Europe’s largest glacial tundra, and across dusky meadows spotted with elk, each domain of this desolate land vibrates with a cosmic energy found nowhere else on earth.
+Through bubbling geysers, over Europe’s largest glacial tundra, and across dusky meadows spotted with sheep, each domain of this desolate land vibrates with a cosmic energy found nowhere else on earth.
 Surrounded by the Atlantic’s unexplored depths and winters sheltered by 19-hours of darkness, Iceland stirs with life, from frozen ground to a sky full of stars laced with a ballet of inexplicable greens.